-123. The Petitioner has claimed de-capitalization (in Form 9Bi) for assets/ works such as Replacement of 11 KV indoor breaker panels, Replacement & upgradation of governing system of Unit 2 of PHS, Ductable Package AC machine for control room, Synchronizing Breaker for Unit 2, Governor Oil Pump motor set for Unit 2, which are summarized as under:
+124. The Petitioner has claimed de-capitalization (as per Form 9Bi) for assets/ works such as, Air Compressor for powerhouse, 33 kV CT, 33 kV Vacuum Type breaker, etc which are summarized as under:

-124. Regulation 26(2) of the 2019 Tariff Regulations states as under:
+125. Regulation 26(2) of the 2019 Tariff Regulations states as under:

-"In case of de-capitalization of assets of a generating company or the transmission licensee, as the case may be, the original cost of such asset as on the date of decapitalization shall be deducted from the value of gross fixed asset and corresponding loan as well as equity shall be deducted from outstanding loan and the equity respectively in the year such de-capitalization takes place with corresponding adjustments in cumulative depreciation and cumulative repayment of loan, duly taking into consideration the year in which it was capitalized.."
+"In case of de-capitalization of assets of a generating company or the transmission licensee, as the case may be, the original cost of such asset as on the date of decapitalization shall be deducted from the value of gross fixed asset and corresponding loan as well as equity shall be deducted from outstanding loan and the equity respectively in the year such de-capitalization takes place with corresponding adjustments in cumulative depreciation and cumulative repayment of loan, duly taking into consideration the year in which it was capitalized."

-125. Since the replaced assets are not in use, the projected de-capitalization of these assets, as claimed by the Petitioner above, is allowed.
-As such, the de-capitalization allowed for the period 2019-24 is as under:
+126. Since, these assets are not in use, the de-capitalization claimed by the Petitioner as above, is allowed.